richardcalahan/mongoid_listable/README.md

       listed
     end

 The `listed` macro will assign a `position` field and a `list` scope to the Photo class.
-All Photo instances added or removed, (or whose position fields are updated) will trigger automatic reording of all sibling instances.
+All Photo instances that are created, destroyed, or have their position field updated will trigger a reording of all sibling instances.

-## Basic Usage - Has Many
+## Basic Usage - Has Many / Embeds Many

     class User